 Are there guided night tours in Badlands?

 The National Park Service doesn’t offer any tours, but they do offer night sky viewing programs, as mentioned above.
-These happen from Memorial Day to Labor Day at the Cedar Pass Campground Amphitheater (note: this may differ in 2021).
+These happen from Memorial Day to Labor Day at the Cedar Pass Campground Amphitheater.
+(Note: this may differ in 2023, be sure to check the NPS website for more details.)

 As far as I can tell, there are no guided night tours in Badlands National Park other than those offered by the NPS.